GoldinGuy/UltimateRegexResource/README.md

 This repo contains a powerpoint presentation that can be viewed online [here](https://docs.google.com/presentation/d/1u_H23wZYeqcIjsfTYhNs1gpEOwNYHbV63PBlPBIB3hI/edit?usp=sharing).

+The [lab](https://github.com/GoldinGuy/UltimateRegexResource/blob/master/lab.md) folder of this repo contains real-world practice problems and links to gamified resources for the DSC event.
+You are welcome to try your hand at some of them.

 The [Redoku](https://github.com/GoldinGuy/UltimateRegexResource/tree/master/RedokuRN) folder of this repo contains the app ["Redoku,"](https://github.com/GoldinGuy/UltimateRegexResource/tree/master/RedokuRN) a simple React Native application created for this event that allows you to hone your Regex skills through sudoku-like puzzles.
 This was heavily based on [redoku](https://github.com/padolsey/redoku), an awesome website with the same name.
 Thank you to [@padolsey](https://github.com/padolsey) for granting permission to use the name "Redoku!"
 Download it below!

 | iOS | Android |